 From the Raiders' Locker Room: WR Mack Hollins

-HENDERSON, Nev.--The Las Vegas Raiders (6-8) are headed to a collision in the cold against the Pittsburgh Steelers at Acrisure Stadium on Saturday, Christmas Eve.
+HENDERSON, Nev.--The Las Vegas Raiders are a disappointing 6-9 on the season and struggling.

+On Monday, I reported that the Silver and Black were moving on from Derek Carr.
+In addition, we reported, according to sources inside the organization, they were considering benching Carr for the remainder of the season.

+On Wednesday, Josh McDaniels confirmed our reporting by saying that Derek Carr would be benched.

-We caught up in the Raiders' locker room to talk to WR Mack Hollins and look ahead to this weekend versus the Pittsburgh Steelers and Christmas.
+We caught up with Mack Hollins in the locker room to discuss the development with him, and you can watch that interview in its entirety below:

-The Raiders return to action on Christmas Eve, on Saturday in Pittsburgh versus the Steelers.
-That game kicks off at 8:15 p.m.
-EST/5:15 p.m.
-PST and can be seen on NFLN.
+The Raiders return to action on Sunday, New Year's Day, at Allegiant Stadium in Las Vegas versus the San Francisco 49ers.
+That game kicks off at 4:05 p.m.
+EST/1:05 p.m.
+PST and can be seen on FOX.

 Watch the Silver and Black live when you get your Raiders tickets from SI Tickets HERE.